-To find safe, effective natural insect repellents that are an alternative to DEET, you have to scratch below the surface.
+To find safe, effective, and natural insect repellents that are an alternative to DEET, you have to scratch below the surface.
 In addition to the usual greenwashing and other marketing hype, you'll find lots of conflicting information as well as some rather sketchy, fear-based "scientific reports."

 There are two main types of repellents: conventional repellents containing synthetic chemical compounds, and "biopesticide" repellents that contain natural, plant-based compounds.